THE TRANSMISSION GALLERY

 With the Copenhagen plan frequency changes, which came into effect on 15th March 1950, the Scottish Home Service changed to 809 kHz, Light Programme to 1214 kHz and the Third to 647 kHz.

 1214 kHz was re-assigned to Radio 1 from 30th September 1967.
-A forth service, Radio 2, was added on 1484 kHz, in October 1968, to provide an alternative to the weak long wave signal from Droitwich.
+A fourth service, Radio 2, was added on 1484 kHz, on the 1st October 1968, to provide an alternative to the weak long wave signal from Droitwich.

 With the Geneva plan frequency reorganisation of 23rd November 1978, Redmoss gained a fifth service.
 Radio 4 on 1449 kHz.
 R.Scotland changed to 810 kHz; Radio 1, 1089 kHz; Radio 2, 693 kHz and Radio 3, 1215 kHz.
 A sixth service was added in the summer of 1981.
 Radio Aberdeen on 990 kHz.